-Any other activities require notification of, and permission and/or authorization from the DMPM.
-Any form of construction must be carried out according to the provisions of the Fisheries Act 1985 and other relevant requirements and regulations imposed by DMPM.
+Any other activities require the notification of, and permission and/or authorization from the DMPM.
+Any form of constructions must be carried out according to the provisions of the Fisheries Act 1985 and other relevant requirements and regulations imposed by DMPM.

-Photo 3.2 : A Healthy and protected ecosystem attracts not only diverse marine life but also tourists
+Photo 3.2: A healthy and protected ecosystem attracts not only diverse marine life but also tourists